hakancosgunaras/Sudoku-Game/README.md

 I am learning C++.
 Therefore this is a project for learning practice.
 I probably did a lot of mistakes.
 Therefore if you detect any mistakes or if you have any ideas to improve the code, please commit.
+This game is intented to play through console.

 About the code, it has couple of tasks;